Cordeltadigital/react-forms-material/README.md

 ---|---|---
-name|string|Specifies the name of the property to populate with the field value (required) label|string|Text on the field's label value|any|Initial value for the field helperText|string|Specifies the helper text for the field
+name|string|Specifies the name of the property to populate with the field value (required) label|string|Text on the field's label value|any|Initial value for the field.
+The DOM API will generally cast this to a string helperText|string|Specifies the helper text for the field

 The following props are passed to the parent [`FormControl` component](https://material-ui.com/api/form-control/):